gertjana/mooving_golem/readme.md

 ]
 ```

-and after adding a few more data points, do the trend analysis
+and after adding a few more data points, we can do a trend analysis

 ```bash
 > golem instance invoke-and-await -c mooving_comp -i mooving_inst -F json \